darrida/Patheos-Webscrape-Tool/readme.md

 ## Learning Notes

 - **NOTE:** This repository younger than the actual project.
 I moved it into GitHub last year with intention of rewriting the tool.
 That's still on the list.
-This code needs refactoring across the board (many many obvious design issues, which are glariingly obvious to me in 2020).
+This code needs refactoring across almost every line (many many obvious design issues, which are glariingly obvious to me in 2020).
 - I approached learning Python (primarily using Jupyter) by choosing a problem to solve.
 The small task that I took on was to work toward downloading every blog post on Patheos.com (large, multi-section, multi-tenant blogging site).
 I bit off more than I could chew and had to rise to the occasion.
-- Required changes
+- **Required changes**
-  - Refactor giant functions into much smaller, ideally single task functionality (current status is very difficult to read, and writing unit test would be a nearly impossible task)
+  - Refactor gigantic functions into much smaller, ideally single task functionality (current status is very difficult to read, and writing unit tests would be a nearly impossible task)
   - Move database connection and database data management into it's own class, and interact with it through a context manager
   - Move data formats used to prepare information to be inserted into the database into classes as well (Uses would include data validattion before attempted database insertion)
   - implement exception handlers across the board (in its current state it crashes upon encountering a form of unstructured data I hadn't designed it to process)
   - Look into using dictionaries instead of Pandas (or even classes, to handle, validation transformation, logging, and errors immediately upon individual data scrape).
 Whichever is more accessible/readable. performance concerns with this process are not high.
 Either way, dictionaries will be faster than misusing Pandas.
   - Break the code up into smaller modules, and implement intentional structure in the application directory as a whole.
+  - Move out of Jupyter Notebook files for "production"
   - Write unit tests with a high level of coverage (the process is fragile and interconnected - high test coverage would strengthen it across the board)
+  - Use
+  - Create mult-step DockerFile to containerize the python code and Postgres database, each
+  - Implement a GitHub CI Actions to test build, run tests, measure coverage, and deploy to a cloud provider

 ## Goal